 Post may contain affiliate links.

-Take a look at the detergent that you are planning to use.
+Worried about cleaning cloth diapers properly?
+The first step is to take a look at the detergent that you are planning to use.
 You will want one that has no heavy perfumes (you don’t need any detergent smell to cover up odors) and no added fabric softeners (like Dreft).
 You also do not want to use laundry soap.
 The added fabric softeners, brighteners, and enzymes in any laundry soap or detergent can cause the diapers to become moisture repellent (not what you want in a cloth diaper).
 We do not recommend using any detergents or soaps that are not made for washing clothes or washing your diapers in any appliances that are not made for washing clothing.

 See our full list of recommended cloth diaper detergents here